Focusing ZEISS DSLR Lenses For Peak Performance PART ONE: The Challenges

 Challenge #1: an optical viewfinder (OVF) is error prone

-In terms of critically sharp focus, the optical viewfinder of a DSLR is a hit and miss approach:
+In terms of critically sharp focus, the optical viewfinder of a DSLR is hit and miss due to these three factors.

 Alignment: there are two light paths and two sensors in a DSLR: the light path straight to the imaging sensor, and the twist and turns of the light path to the focusing sensor along the path to the optical viewfinder.
 If the two light paths are not exactly the same distance (more than 0.02 mm is a significant error), then focus will be skewed even if the user has perfect vision and focuses the image perfectly (as perceived).
 The camera manufacturer may be able to adjust the camera to fix such alignment issues.